entisys360/git-template/README.md

 executed.

 ### Deploying / Publishing

-give instructions on how to build and release a new version In case there's some step you have to take that publishes this project to a server, this is the right time to state it.
+Give instructions on how to build and release a new version In case there's some step you have to take that publishes this project to a server, this is the right time to state it.